crashoverride777/swifty-receipt-validator/README.md

 ```

 To use the receipt validator go the the class that has your in app purchase code.
-Go to where you added the sk payment transaction observer and
-confirm to the AppStoreReceiptValidator protocol
+Go to where you added the sk payment transaction observer and confirm to the AppStoreReceiptValidator protocol as well

 class SomeClass: ... , SKPaymentTransactionObserver, AppStoreReceiptValidator {....